-Apple released iPhone 6S and 6S Plus last year and introduced Live Photos feature with iOS 9.1.
-Live Photos is an exclusive feature for iPhone 6S and iPhone 6S Plus as it requires 3D Touch to work.
+Apple released iPhone 8 and 8 Plus couple of months ago.
+We have updated this article to help you Backup Live Photos to Online Cloud Storage from iPhone.
+Live Photos is an interesting feature for iPhone as it requires 3D Touch to work.
 Live Photos are GIF like short videos and you can turn on and off the feature while using Camera App.
 Live Photos take more space than regular photos taken using iPhone camera app.

 I am not a big fan of iCloud and always prefer third party Online Photo Hosting services to upload my photos and backup.
 Flickr is my favorite choice when it comes to Photo Uploading service for iPhone which stores the photos without compressing.

 For Regular Photos (non Live Photos) and Videos Backup from iPhone, Download Flickr App for iPhone today and upload Photos up to 1 Terabyte (1024 GB) size which usually takes several years for me to reach the limit.
 There are other options, such as Dropbox, One Drive, Box.com and few other cloud storage services to upload and backup photos from your iPhone.
 Unfortunately, these cloud storage services are not yet compatible for Live Photos and turns your Live Photos Dead Flat once you uploaded to your account.